UltraMessaging/um_python/README.md

 # Test the Wrapper

+**WARNING**: the lbmsrc.py program publishes messages to your network on the topic "test".
+It will look for the file "um.cfg" and read a configuration if it exists, but if not, it will simply use all of the default topic resolution multicast group.
+If your internal network has other programs running that use UM's default topic resolution multicast group, **this test has the ability to disrupt those programs**.
+Informatica recommends creating a "um.cfg" file with multicast groups that do not interfere with other instances of UM.

 * Set the environment variable "LD_LIBRARY_PATH" to the "lib" directory of your UM installation.
 For example: